55Honey/Acore_RecruitAFriend/README.md

 Adjust the top part of the .lua file with the config flags.

 ## Admin usage:
 Adjust the top part of the .lua file with the config flags.
-The most importan decisions are:
+The most important decisions are:
 - max duration of the raf link(default 30 days)
 - target level for a succesful link and a reward to the recruiter
 - check for same IP yes/no, auto end RAF if same IP yes/no (default check:yes, end: no)
 - text for the RAF-reward mail (see Lua for defaults)
 - rewards as item id and amount (see Lua for defaults)
-- maps to allow summoning to (default Eastern Kingdoms and Kamlimdor)
+- maps to allow summoning to (default Eastern Kingdoms and Kalimdor)

 `.bindraf $recruit $recruiter` binds the accounts to each other.
 It is advised to use this from SOAP during account creation.
 One recruiter can have multiple recruits.
 Restricted by `Config.minGMRankForBind`.
 Once the recruit reaches the target level, the recruiter will receive a reward based on their amount of already finished recruits.
 Target level, item and amount for certain reward levels are all config flags.